Fragiski/Machine-Learning/Text-and-Image-Classification/partB/README.md

 - Macro F1: 0.8598
 - Micro F1: 0.8598

-## Requirements and Execution

-Requires Python 3, PyTorch, numpy, and matplotlib .

-Run the script:
-python PartB.py

 ### Academic Context
 Developed as a group project, coursework for the "Artificial Intelligence" course, Academic Year 2025-26.